bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Overcast
+- Mostly Cloudy
-- 65% humidity
+- 71% humidity
-- 9 mph wind
+- 8 mph wind
-- 88% cloud cover
+- 82% cloud cover
-- 29 AQI 🟩
+- 30 AQI 🟩
 - 0.14 inches of snow and 0.1 inches of rain expected in the next 48 hours